August von Senarclens de Grancy: Life

 Senarclens de Grancy died in Jugenheim on 3 October 1871.

 Marriage and children

 Allegedly with Wilhelmine of Baden

-Louis II, Grand Duke of Hesse, bought the Heiligenberg estate near Jugenheim in 1820, where he installed Senarclens-Grancy as his chamberlain later that year.
+Louis II, Grand Duke of Hesse, bought the Heiligenberg estate near Jugenheim in 1820, where he installed Senarclens de Grancy as his chamberlain later that year.
 Louis II's wife, the Grand Duchess Wilhelmine, began living at Heiligenberg during the summers, and wintered at other estates, rarely accompanying her husband from then on.
 The Grand Duchess gave birth to four more children between 1821 and 1824 after not bearing any children to Louis II for nine years.
 Senarclens-Grancy's paternity was strongly suspected, and was treated as an open secret by the Hessian court.
-Louis II did not deny paternity nor sought to disinherit the two children who lived to adulthood.
+Louis II did not deny paternity nor seek to disinherit the two children who lived to adulthood.

 Grand Duchess Wilhelmine's children born after 1820 were: